LearnersGuild/guide/Policies/Holiday_List.md

 We take 2 week-long breaks each year for summer and winter holidays.

-During these breaks, pods aren't running and we have time to take a breather.
+During these breaks the offices are closed.

 ### Holiday Breaks 2016-2020